Omegapoint/cydig-compliance-action/README.md

 npm install
 ```

-To enable linting and format rules if´ts not enabled.
-So, every time you make a commit, a pre-hook will run to validate the rules.
-If there are any violation you will se an error or a warning in the terminal.
-Read more [here](/LinitingAndFormat.md).
-To fix format warnings run the following command from the **root**:
+By first running npm install in the root you get the linting and format dependencies downloaded.
+To enable so that every time you make a commit, a pre-hook will run to validate the rules read more [here](/LinitingAndFormat.md).
+To fix format warnings manually run the following command from the **root**:

 ```bash
 npm run format:write